Please follow these guidelines if you want to contribute to Cucumber or help the Cucumber team reproduce a problem.

-If you are certain you have found a bug, just register a ticket with the relevant project.
+If you are certain you have found a bug, register a ticket with the relevant project.
+We have added issue templates on GitHub to help you provide the relevant information.
 If you’re not sure, please get in touch.

 You will likely use Cucumber combined with various web frameworks, many different dependencies and your own code.
 You can run Cucumber in different ways, and many things can go wrong - and quite often it has nothing to do with Cucumber at all.

 The only way we can fix a bug is to reproduce it first.
 If reproducing the bug requires setting up a project, please write a Cucumber Feature that demonstrates the bug.
 When you have done that, mention it in your Issue or send a Pull Request.

 When asking a question, or filing a bug report, please tell us:

 - Which version of Cucumber you are using:

 - How you are running Cucumber and which options you provided (i.e. which commands you ran)

 - What the output, error message and full backtracestacktracestacktracestacktrace was.

 - What relevant code you have.
 Don’t describe your code; show your actual code.
 You can use https://gist.github.com/, rather than pasting code in emails.